terotests/robowatch/README.md

 - Ignore pattern `!something`
 - Events can be delayed using `bounce`
 - Configuration changes are loaded dynamically
+- You can have comments like `; here is explanation what this should do`

 You can use it to create local build pipelines, automatic test runs etc.